elimirks/b64/README.md

 - It won't work anywhere else

 ### SIMD
 Compile with `RUSTFLAGS='-C target-feature=+avx2'` to leverage SIMD in the lexer.
-It slightly improves performance
+It slightly improves throughput (by about 1% from my benchmarks).